themarshallproject/arpa20220125/templates/charts/README.md

-# Graphic templates
+# Chart templates

-This is the documentation for our graphic templates, which can be found in `src/graphic-templates/`.
+This is the documentation for our chart templates, which can be found in `templates/charts/`.

 <!-- Auto-generated table of contents! -->
 <!-- This section will update itself if you make changes to the headers. -->